 In a Xel'lotath-aligned playthrough, she instructs Pious to "make sure [Charlemagne] is dead.
 Or insane... or perhaps one, then the other?" in her version of the cutscene before Chapter 3.
 Given what actually happens in Chapter 3, apparently Pious takes it directly to heart.

 Detective Legrasse, who greets Alex at the beginning of the game?
 He is almost certainly a bonethief.

 If he was, wouldn't he have stayed to try and kill her?

 In Paul's chapter, he observes that the door to the crypt looks as if it's used often.
 One of the jewels needed to open it is found lodged in Anthony's eye socket...
 Is that where it's usually kept?

 Edward Roivas can save his house staff from the vampire, which is awesome, but they still get attacked by a thing from beyond the veil.
 There's no way in Hell anyone wouldn't know the story of Crazy Max Roivas if they worked or lived in that house; for the ones that saw it?
 They know the story is true, which not only means they fully understand whatever ghostly presence they sense as Max traipses around the place as a spirit, but also that the corroboration that Max needed was there, just decades and decades out of reach.

 When the enemies see you, they take your sanity, which is shown by their eyes glowing green.
-The Xel'lotath Horror is a mangled pile of headless torsos, and when it takes your sanity, the holes where the heads should be glow green at you.
+The Xel'lotath Guardian is a mangled pile of headless torsos, and when it takes your sanity, the holes where the heads should be glow green at you.
 It can see you with its neck stumps.